www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-create-game-based-on-optimization-networks.md

     * [ ] Consider alternative visualization.
         * [ ] Optional additional Wireframe showing activity.
         * [ ] View that looks like cell scans as an alternative artistic view.
+        * [ ] View that scows everything build out of particles.
         * [ ] Consider camera grain and texture grain.
         * [ ] Create style guide for visualization.
 * [ ] Implement game of life.